apache/cordova-docs/www/docs/en/3.4.0/guide/overview/index.md

 shell scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
-This workflow is also appropriate if you want to use the CordovaWebView as a small part in a larger native application (See the Embedding WebViews guide.)
-You can read about this workflow in the different Shell Tool guides, for instance, Android Shell Tool Guide and iOS Shell Tool Guide.
+This workflow is also appropriate if you want to use the CordovaWebView as a small part in a larger native application (See the <a href="../hybrid/webviews/index.html">Embedding WebViews</a> guide.)
+You can read about this workflow in the different
+Shell Tool guides, for instance, Android Shell Tool Guide and iOS Shell Tool Guide.

 When first starting out, it might be easiest to use the _Web Project Dev_ workflow